 We also ventured out to Bromont for a mountain biking adventure, followed by a few hours at an amazing spa.
 Finally, we explored some of the wineries in Dunham and ate some amazing food throughout the region.

 Here’s an overview of our fantastic weekend getaway to the Eastern Townships in the fall.

 Upscale Glamping in Sutton, Quebec

-Huttopia is a small chain of camping and glamping resorts in Quebec and New England.
+Huttopia is a small chain of camping and glamping resorts in Quebec, New England, and New York.
 Huttopia Sutton includes a traditional campground, wood and canvas glamping tents, and two-bedroom wooden chalets that sleep up to six people.

 Huttopia chalets are spacious and cozy, with all the amenities necessary for a fall getaway.
 There’s a full bathroom with a shower, a well-stocked kitchen with a stove, refrigerator, and coffee maker, plus woodstove for chilly evenings.
 An outdoor fire pit, picnic table, camp chairs, and barbecue grill mean you can relax outside as well as in.